Homepage > Education and Learning > Schools > Find a School > School Search

 Link to accessibility plan

-Link to Accessibility Plan
+Accessibility Plan

-For those who find it difficult to access written documents we communicate in person, by phone or text.
+For those who find it difficult to access written documents, we communicate in person, by phone or text.

 We monitor the languages spoken by families in our setting and if necessary will consider the use of a translator, we will liaise with Minority Ethnic Achievement Service (MEAS).